windy-civi-pipelines/template-data-pipeline-NSD/README.md

-# Windy Civi Dta Pipeline template: with scraped data
+# Windy Civi Dta Pipeline template: no saved scraped data

 ## A GitHub Actions-powered pipeline that scrapes, cleans, and versions state legislative data from Open States.